iocbbioinf/sparql_debugger_component/README.md

 # SPARQL Debugger

 **SPARQL Debugger** is a tool designed to trace the execution of federated SPARQL queries.
-It provides a visual representation of service executions in tree structures, displaying information about a service execution such as requests, responses, duration, and the number of results.
+It provides a visual representation of service executions in tree structures, displaying information such as requests, responses, duration, and the number of results for each service execution.

 The tool is divided into two main components:
-- **Server (this repository):** Handles the backend logic, including REST API and SSE messages.
+- **Server:** Handles the backend logic, including REST API and SSE messages.
+You can find it [here](https://gitlab.elixir-czech.cz/moos/idsm_debug_server).
-- **Frontend React Component:** Renders the service execution tree.
-You can find it [here](https://gitlab.elixir-czech.cz/moos/sparqldebugtree).
+- **Frontend React Component (this repository):** Renders the service execution tree.

-## REST API

-The server offers the following REST API endpoints:

-- `GET, POST /query/{queryId}/delete`: Delete a query debugging instance.
-- `GET /query/{queryId}/sse`: Stream real-time updates for the service execution tree via Server-Sent Events (SSE).
-- `GET /query/{queryId}/call/{callId}/request`: Retrieve the request details of a specific service execution call.
-- `GET /query/{queryId}/call/{callId}/response`: Retrieve the response details of a specific service execution call.

-## Build, Package, Run

-This is a Spring Boot Web application built using Gradle.
-You can use the following Gradle tasks:

-- `build`: Compiles the project.
-- `jar`: Packages the application into a JAR file.
+## Publishing as an NPM Library

+To publish this component as an NPM library:

+1. In the `/package.json` file:
-- `bootRun`: Runs the application locally.
+   - Update the `version` attribute as needed.

-## Deployment on the Cloud by Kubernetes

-### Docker Image
-To deploy the application, first build a Docker image using the Dockerfile located at `/docker/Dockerfile`.

-### Kubernetes Deployment
-Use the provided Kubernetes descriptors to deploy the application:
+2. Run the following command to build the library:

-1. **Deployment Descriptor:** `/kubernetes/idsmDebugger.deployment.yaml`
-    - This descriptor deploys the application as a Kubernetes Deployment and Service.
-    - **Required Edits:**
-        - Update the `container image` attribute.
-        - Set the `debugService` environment variable as needed.

-2. **Ingress Descriptor:** `/kubernetes/idsmDebugger.ingress.yaml`
-    - This descriptor creates a Kubernetes Ingress for the application.
+   - `npm run build`

+3. Publish the library using:
-    - **Required Edits:**
+   - `npm publish`

-        - Update the `host` and `hosts` attributes.
-        - Modify the `nginx.ingress.kubernetes.io/cors-allow-origin` annotation.
+## Using This Component in Your App

+To use this component in your application:

+1. Install the package:
+   - Run `npm install sparqldebugtree`

+2. Configure the environment variable `REACT_APP_SERVER_URL`.
+For example, you can set it in a `.env` file.

+## Demo Deployment

+A demo deployment that is free to use is available [here](https://idsm-react-debugger-1.dyn.cloud.e-infra.cz).